 Ehm … What else?

-I have been practising an entire piece completely wrong, from the beginning to the end, and no one ever noticed.
-Cherry on top, the very composer was quite happy with the results.
+I have been practising an entire piece completely wrong, from beginning until end, and no one ever noticed.
+Cherry on top, the composer himself was quite happy with the results.

-Maybe the issue is that, in fact, stating that I played a piece completely wrong is a misleading form of communicating what happened.
+Maybe the issue is that, in fact, stating that I completely mis-played a piece, is a misleading form of communicating what happened.

 For so many reasons.
 Not all parts of the piece were “wrong”.